 About Purple Carrots

 Purple Carrots Drama Studio is an inclusive space which encourages growth in self awareness and social skills through the arts.
-Combining elements of drama, play therapy, dance, visual art and relaxation into theme-based workshops, we help our students explore their full potential in a safe, supportive and fun environment!
+Combining elements of drama, play therapy, dance, visual art and relaxation, we help our students explore their full potential in a safe, supportive and fun environment.

 With an 8 student maximum per class, each student is given individualized attention regarding their specific strengths and challenges.
 Teacher-to-student ratio is decided based on the needs of each class, though the standard ratio is two teachers per class.